kangwork/Checkers-AI/README.md

 This project is an implementation of an AI agent that solves endgame puzzles in the game of Checkers.
 The AI agent utilizes various algorithms, including minimax, alpha-beta pruning, and additional techniques, to find the best move possible given a specific puzzle configuration.

 ## Game Description
-Checkers is a classic 2-player board game played with distinct pieces.
-One player's pieces are black, and the other player's pieces are red.
-The game is typically played on an 8x8 chessboard, and the players take turns moving their pieces on the board.
+Checkers is a 2-player game played on an 8x8 chessboard.

-Moving and capturing pieces are governed by the game's rules.
-The version of Checkers implemented in this project is the Standard English Draughts, which includes mandatory captures.
-The objective of the game is for each player to capture all of their opponent's pieces.
-The game ends when one player has no pieces remaining or has no legal moves left.
-If it's a player's turn but they can't move any of their pieces, that player loses the game.
+- Players: One has black pieces, the other has red pieces.
+- Objective: Capture all opponent's pieces.
+- Game ends: when a player has no pieces or no legal moves.

-The initial setup of the game involves placing 12 red pieces and 12 black pieces on the dark squares of the board across the first three rows on each side.
-The red player makes the first move, and the players take turns moving their pieces diagonally on the board.
+- Initial setup: 12 red and 12 black pieces on dark squares of the first three rows on each side.
+Red player moves first, then turns alternate.

-Pieces can move in two ways:
+- Moves:

-- Moving one space diagonally if the adjacent space is empty.
+  - Pieces move diagonally: one space if adjacent is empty, two spaces to capture opponent's piece.
-- Moving two spaces diagonally if the adjacent space is occupied by the opponent, and the space beyond that is empty.
-In this case, the opponent's piece is captured.
-- If a move leads to a capture, and the moving piece ends up in a position where it can jump over another opponent's piece, the player has the option to continue moving and capture another piece.
-This sequence of moves can be non-linear and may involve multiple captures.
+  - Capturing involves jumping over opponent's piece onto an empty space.
+  - Multiple captures can be made in a single move, including non-linear and multiple jumps.
+  - If a player has a capturing opportunity, they must make a capture (force jump rule).

-When a piece reaches the opponent's end of the board, it becomes a "king" and gains the ability to move both forward and backward.
+  - When a piece reaches opponent's end, it becomes a "king" and can move both forward and backward.

 ## Puzzle Configuration
 The project focuses on solving endgame puzzles in Checkers.
 An endgame puzzle refers to a specific board configuration where a winning solution is guaranteed, provided the right set of moves is executed.
 These puzzles are challenging as they often require non-obvious moves or a large number of moves to reach a winning state.